malouro/kf2-server/README.md

 ### Map List

-The `start-server` script depends on an existing `maps.txt` file within `$SERVER_MANAGER_HOME/kf2/` to display available within the CLI help menu, and to more importantly populate the initial map rotation list for the server on startup.
+The `start-server` script depends on an existing `maps.txt` file within `$SERVER_MANAGER_HOME` to display available within the CLI help menu, and to more importantly populate the initial map rotation list for the server on startup.

 The map names need to follow the `KF-<name>` convention that matches the ID of the map.
 You can find this manually by navigating to `<steam-installation>/kf2server/KFGame/BrewedPC/Maps/<map-name>` and looking for a correspdoning `$MAP_ID.kfm` file (will usually follow the pattern of `KF-<MAP>.kfm`, ie: `KF-BioticsLab.kfm`).